mjdoom16/CALIFORNIA-HOUSING-REGRESSION/README.md

  True vs Pred, showed a positive trend to the data, with points close to the best fit line, as evidenced by the low MSE score.
  Residuals vs Pred, shows how far predicted points stray, with most data found ± 0.5, implying the model fit well.

+ ## Next Steps

+ The next step would be building a neural network (NN) model for regression tasks.
+While linear models and decision trees (& ensemble methods) are good tools to use, we could also assess the performance of NNs.